 Distillate is a cannabis oil that is created when a resin is refined, either to remove impurities or to isolate a specific compound.
 It does not use frozen cannabis plants as its source material as live resin does.

 When distillate is processed, it usually lacks terpenes, and therefore smell, taste, and flavor.
 Some consumers may prefer this neutral flavor in a vape cart, but it is quite different than the flavorful, terpy live resin.

 Benefits of live resin

-Dabbers love live resins because they are more flavorful and “terpy” than other concentrates.
-In preserving trichomes and terpenes, they retain the flavor profile of the original plant.
-Preserving trichomes also keeps cannabinoids intact, and live resins are also known to be potent.
+Dabbers love live resin because it is more flavorful and “terpy” than other concentrates.
+In preserving trichomes and terpenes, it retains the flavor profile of the original marijuana plant.
+Preserving trichomes also keeps cannabinoids intact, and live resin is also known to be potent.

 Growers like producing plants for live resin as well.
 Fresh freezing plants at harvest means growers don’t have to go through the long, arduous processes of drying, curing, and trimming plants—whole plants can be chopped down, frozen, and sent directly to the extractor.
-Producing plants for live resin saves growers enormous amounts of time, money, and labor.
+Producing plants for live resin saves growers enormous amounts of time, labor, and money.

 How to use live resin